MarcosEsparza/engineering-portfolio/README.md

 - Used the TE93 cross-flow heat exchanger to measure transient cooling of a heated copper rod.
 - Applied lumped-capacitance methods to estimate convective heat-transfer coefficients from temperature–time data.
-- Compared experimental \(h\)-values to textbook correlations and analyzed sources of error and deviation.
+- Compared experimental h-values to textbook correlations and analyzed sources of error and deviation.

 **Report:** [PDF](/engineering-portfolio/assets/img/Lab7%20Cooling%20Rate.pdf)